YuketsuSh/EasyWeb/README.md

-# EasyWebEvents
+# EasyWeb

-EasyWebEvents is a JavaScript API designed to simplify front-end development by providing tools for handling events, managing CSS animations, transitions, and configuring web parameters effortlessly.
+EasyWeb is a JavaScript API designed to simplify front-end development by providing tools for handling events, managing CSS animations, transitions, and configuring web parameters effortlessly.

 ## Features